dortania/OpenCore-Install-Guide/ktext.md

    * Needed to setup USB power correctly on pre-skylake systems and required for booting macOS Catalina.

 * [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
-   * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
+   * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems like for Z77, Z87, Z97, X79 and X99

 * [SSDT-PLUG](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PLUG.dsl)
    * Sets `PluginType`, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`.
 Do note that this SSDT is made for systems where `AppleACPICPU` attaches `CPU0`, though some ACPI tables have theirs starting at `PR00` so adjust accordingly.
+X99 and X299 users need to verify if the path is correct(ie: `\_PR.PR00` vs `\_PR.PC00.PR00`)

 * [SSDT-SBUS-MCHC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-SBUS-MCHC.dsl)
-   * Adds a SMbus device and fixes DeviceProperties injection via `_DSM` which is found in your DSDT table.
-Most can ignore.
+   * Adds an SMbus device and fixes DeviceProperties injection via `_DSM` for when adding properties via an SSDT.